Koookadooo/Proj09_FS/README.md

 **Command line:**

 - `make` to build the project.
 This will produce an executable called `testfs`.
 - `make test` to build and run the project.
-Produces and executes `testfs`
+Produces and executes `testfs`.

 ## Using the executable